jonnor/MyEx.AI/doc/braindump.md

 It can smalltalk, support you when you are down and help you make decisions.
 -- app: chat, where to eat (hint: monetization,sponsored ad)

-Using face transfer algorithms, your partner can also send you new pictures of themselves.
+Your partner can also send you fresh pictures of themselves.
--- app chat, at the gym, working out (PIC)
+We use transfer algorithms to map their face onto photos retrieved from the Internet -- app chat, at the gym, working out (PIC)

 There is no limit to the possibilities.